Questions? Reach a real person:

 Then you build the emergency recall — a separate, bombproof cue reserved only for life-or-death moments, practiced rarely enough that it retains maximum value, trained with maximum reward.
 Lesson 7 is the one owners tell us later saved their dog's life.

 The science behind this is not complicated.
 Ziv (2017) documented that aversive training increases anxiety and avoidance — both of which destroy recall reliability.
 Vieira de Castro et al. (2020) showed that aversive training produces dogs with higher stress behavior.
-China et al. (2020) showed better learning outcomes with reward-based methods.
+China et al. (2020) found reward-based training was at least as effective as electronic-collar training, with significantly fewer signs of stress.

 Approach motivation is more reliable.
 It doesn't fade under pressure.
 It gets stronger with each successful rep.